qatrackplus/qatrackplus/docs/install/win.rst

     QCluster Action

 Click OK, then right click on the task and select `Run`.
-Go back to your PowerShell window (or open a new one) and confirm your task cluster is running which should show something like:
+Go back to your PowerShell window (or open a new one) and confirm your task cluster is running with `python manage.py qmonitor` which should show something like:

 .. code-block:: console